Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling: Abstract

 \section{Abstract}

-We present a non-perturbative Hamiltonian mapping method for quantum systems strongly coupled to a quantized field mode (cavity), yielding compact closed-form representations of hybrid light–matter systems.
-The mapping method builds on an entangling transformation of photonic and atomic degrees of freedom.
-By truncating the resulting cavity-dressed Hamiltonian (CDH) to successively larger excitation sectors, we construct a series of compact models that converge to the exact limit, outpacing conventional approaches even in the challenging resonant and ultrastrong light–matter regime.
-The mapping principle also applies to multimode cavities coupled to matter through noncommuting operators and to leaky cavities.
-We benchmark the CDH framework on the quantum Rabi model, demonstrating accurate spectral predictions in both weak and strong coupling regimes, together with converging ground-state and thermal observables.
-We study the Dicke–Heisenberg lattice model and determine its phase diagram under resonant and strong light–matter coupling, achieving significant computational savings over brute-force simulations and identifying cavity-mediated spin correlations both analytically and numerically.
-The closed-form and compactness of the CDH provide both physical insight and enhanced computational efficiency, facilitating studies of strongly coupled hybrid light–matter systems.
+We present a non-perturbative Hamiltonian mapping method for quantum systems strongly coupled to a quantized field mode (cavity), yielding compact closed-form representations of hybrid light–matter systems, allowing efficient studies of equilibrium and dynamical properties.
+The mapping builds on an entangling transformation of photonic and atomic degrees of freedom.
+By truncating the resulting cavity-dressed Hamiltonian (CDH) to successively larger excitation sectors, we construct a series of compact models that converge to the exact limit, outperforming conventional approaches even in the challenging resonant and ultrastrong light–matter regime.
+We benchmark the CDH framework on the quantum Rabi model, obtaining accurate spectra and thermal observables across weak- and strong coupling regimes.
+We further apply the method to the {\it open} Rabi model, highlighting its computational advantages for non-unitary dynamics.
+As a nontrivial application, we analyze the Dicke–Heisenberg lattice model, determine its phase diagram under resonant and strong light–matter coupling, and reveal cavity-mediated spin correlations analytically and numerically, achieving substantial computational savings over brute-force simulations.
+The closed-form and compactness of the CDH provide both physical insight and improved computational efficiency in studies of strongly coupled hybrid light–matter systems.